 Each collection has its own entry page displaying information, news and links reflecting the interests of users of that collection.

-Content providers before you log in for the first time, you will need to click on "Authorized Users" and follow the instructions.
+Register an account to subscribe to collections for email updates.
+To create an account, you will need to click on "Login" and follow the instructions.
 After that, you will need to enter your e-mail address and password in the log-in form that appears.
 Your e-mail address should include your username and domain name.
 It is not case sensitive.

 Example: usmith@legion.org